akruszewski/gibl/manuscript/chapter3.md

 (require crypto/all)
 ```

-And we export everything, so that other packages can use this procedure:
+And we export everything so that other packages can use this procedure:

 ```racket
 (provide (struct-out wallet) make-wallet)